rtt63/amisafe/README.md

 Use AI to detect how potentially dangerous is to merge this PR.

+## Why is it better than tragitional linters and code review?

+It's a good option for tight, fast-paced teams where proper, detailed and qualified code review is a luxury.
+You still need tests, good typings and skilled engineers.

+But **if most of your code reviews are LGTM at best - try this instead.**

 Examples

 - Big PRs (too many things at once to keep focus on)